-The difference between quasi-covering under B and deep covering in B is that the latter concerns only outcomes in B but the former accounts for covering relations over outcomes in X. This has profound consequences on the associated uncovered sets.
-While quasi-covering under B leaves more room for an outcome in B to be covered (i.e., by an outcome not in B), it may also allow an outcome not in B to be uncovered under B. Hence, in general there does not exists a clear relationship between the quasi-uncovered set DU(B) and the deep uncovered set DU(B).
+The difference between quasi-covering under B and deep covering in B is that the latter concerns only outcomes in B, but the former accounts for covering relations over outcomes in X. This has profound consequences on the associated uncovered sets.
+While quasi-covering under B leaves more room for an outcome in B to be covered (i.e., by an outcome not in B), it may also allow an outcome not in B to be uncovered under B. Hence, in general, a clear relationship does not exist between the quasi-uncovered set DU(B) and the deep uncovered set DU(B).

-However, we next observe that the iteration of the quasi-uncovered set leads to more selective sets of outcomes than the iteration of the deep uncovered set.
+However, we next observe that iteration of the quasi-uncovered set leads to more selective sets of outcomes than does iteration of the deep uncovered set.
 Define the iterations of the deep uncovered set as follows.
-Set $DU^0 = X$ , and let $DU^{\alpha} = DU(\cap{\beta < \alpha} DU^{\beta})$ , for all ordinals $\alpha$ .
-By construction, $DU(DU^{\alpha}) = DU^{\alpha+1}$ , for all ordinals $\alpha$ .
+Set $DU^0 = X$ and let $DU^\alpha = DU(\bigcap{\beta < \alpha} DU^\beta)$ for all ordinals α .
+By construction, $DU(DU^\alpha) = DU^{\alpha+1}$ for all ordinals α .